pedrouops/cafe-supremo-react-front/README.md

 4. yarn install

 5. yarn start

-   On the  console feedback should indicate that the application is starting, and a browser tab might start the [App](http://localhost:3000)
+  On the  console feedback should indicate that the application is starting: `Starting the development server...`.

+  A browser tab might start the [App](http://localhost:3000)